 Picture Joe Everett standing atop Mount Everest.
 If you want to remember that Erin Curtis is the CEO of an architectural firm, imagine her curtsying in front of a large building, suggests Gini Graham Scott, PhD, author of 30 Days to a More Powerful Memory.
 Here are some common reasons you might be suddenly forgetting things.

 Supplement these tips with some more concrete actions.
 When you get a business card, after the meeting, jot down a few notes on the back of the card (“red glasses, lives in Springfield, went to my alma mater”) to help you out when you need a reminder.
 If you don’t get a business card, make a contact for the person on your phone and use the “Notes” section for additional details.

 Give a play-by-play

 Do you misplace objects more often than you’d like to admit?
 Pay attention to what you’re doing as you place your glasses on the end table.
 Remind yourself, “I’m putting my keys in my coat pocket,” so you have a clear memory of doing it, says Scott.
-Here are 9 more tricks to prevent you from losing anything ever again.
+Here’s how you can train to have superhuman memory.

 Make it a habit

 Put a small basket on a side table.
 Train yourself to put your keys, glasses, cell phone, or any other object you frequently use (or misplace) in the basket—every time.
 These are the 5 types of memory everyone has and why they matter.